top of page

 Be sure to read the Introduction to Diagnosis to better understand this page.

-No single test diagnoses Sjogren’s early and accurately.
+No single test diagnoses Sjogren’s.
 Sjogren’s is a clinical diagnosis that is supported by, but cannot be ruled out by, diagnostic tests.

 Sjogren’s is a distinct disease.
-Manifestations may overlap with other autoimmune rheumatic diseases (AIRDs) such as rheumatoid arthritis (RA) and systemic lupus erythematosus (SLE).
+Manifestations and blood test results may overlap with other autoimmune rheumatic diseases (AIRDs) such as rheumatoid arthritis (RA) and systemic lupus erythematosus (SLE).

 See the Myths About Diagnosis page to learn more about common myths that get in the way of diagnosis.

 Note: This page discusses laboratory tests in the context of diagnosis.
-There are many additional tests that are used for ongoing monitoring and care.
-There is no single test that can be used to monitor Sjogren's: rheumatologists must consider many systems in the body to assess how a patient is doing.
+There are many other tests that are used for ongoing monitoring and care.

 Initial Sjogren's Labs